Highlight Character In PDF File

 }

-Step 5: Save the Output Image
+Step 6: Save the Modified Image

 dataDir = dataDir + "HighlightCharacterInPDF_out.png";